 There is thankfully a very simple solution to preventing this problem from recurring and help treat Rupert.
 His devoted owner felt she was always doing the right thing by feeding him Benevo wet and dry, and supplementing with cranberry powder, but it was just not enough to correct the alkaline urine.

-Foods such as Benevo, Ami, V-Dog and Lily’s Rainbow Stew tins do not list an extra addition to the food called methionine in their ingredients.
 Methionine is a sulphur amino acid that is found naturally in all meat products and has to be supplemented in a plant-based diet to ensure that it is balanced.
 It is the one ingredient that will acidify not only the urinary tract environment, but also the gut microbiome which enables better absorption of nutrients as well as enabling urinary tract health.
+It is expensive to add which is why so many of the cheaper vegan dog foods do not add as much as the quality premium foods such as Greta from Vegan4Dogs which has been beautifully formulated in Germany.

 Rupert’s owner is unable to homecook due to time constraints and that is the first bit of advice I give as the balanced recipes recommended are made using supplements that contains the valuable addition of methionine as well as added natural plant-based Vitamin D3 for a healthy immunity, zinc and Vit B for a healthy skin, and taurine for heart health.